 Associate Dean of Graduate Studies and Research - Faculty of Business

-Dr. Agarwal has been appointed as Associate Dean of Graduate Studies and Research for the DeGroote School of Business.
-He has the overall responsibility for the administration and development of graduate programs and furthering research activities in the Faculty of Business.
-As Acting Associate Dean, he chairs the Faculty’s Graduate Curriculum and Policy Committee, Graduate Admissions Committee, and Research and Awards Committee.
+In 2017, Dr. Hassanein was appointed as Associate Dean of Graduate Studies and Research for the DeGroote School of Business for a five year term.
+In this role, he has the overall responsibility for the administration and development of graduate programs and furthering research activities at the Faculty of Business.
+As Associate Dean, he chairs the School’s Graduate Curriculum and Policy Committee, Graduate Admissions and Study Committee, Student Awards Committee, and Faculty Research and Awards Committee.

 Associate Dean of Graduate Studies - Faculty of Health Sciences